uOttawaSEGA2022/project-group-1/Project/Design and Docs/classes_explanation.md

 ### User ###
 Signature: `class User extends Entity`

-Description: Stores user data common to all user types.
+Description: A specialization of Entity that stores user data common to all user types.

 Responsabilities:
 - Establish a connection to its UserRole
+- Serialise and deserialise its UserRole when necessary

 Variables:
 - `String firstName, lastName, email, address`
 - `String passwordHash` (*Password is hashed for at least a minimum of security*)
+- `boolean admin` (Used as a flag.
+There should never be more than one of such account)
 - `UserRole role`

 Methods: